-The Hemlock Society of San Diego is a 30 year old 501 (c)(3), not for profit, volunteer, educational organization.
-Our mission is to provide education to the San Diego community about all end of life choices.
+The Hemlock Society of San Diego is a 36-year-old 501 (c)(3), not for profit, volunteer, educational organization.
+Our mission is to provide education about all end of life choices.
 We believe that people should be able to die consistent with their own beliefs and values and with proper, current information.
 We are funded by private donations and membership fees which are tax deductible.
-Legacies are welcome and should be directed to the Hemlock Society of San Diego.
+Legacies gifts are welcome and should be directed to the Hemlock Society of San Diego.
+Tax ID #: 33-0467982,

 The Mission of the Hemlock Society of San Diego:

 Choice, Dignity and Control at the end of life.

 I am very thankful to be a member of such a meaningful

 and perfectly conducted Society and all the amazing people who make it possible! -Hemlock Member

 What We Do